uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/become-a-teacher-in-england.md

 The service is used by 70% of state schools in England.
 Search by location, subject, job title and salary and set up job alerts.

-Back to top

 ## Help and support

 ### Chat online

-Contact Get into
-Teaching’s live online chat service between 8.30am and 5pm, Monday to Friday.
+Contact Get into Teaching’s live online chat service between 8.30am and 5pm, Monday to Friday.

 ### Speak on the phone